 “I can’t wait for you to show me the less populated areas of the National Park.
 After you’ve done that I’ll have to give you a NOT TO BE BELIEVED tour of Los Angeles.”

 When Molly re- visited Yosemite in June I introduced her to the mountain ways of life.
 We went backpacking out to a stupendous overlook on the south rim of Yosemite Valley.
 A large swath of the ridiculously awesome High Sierra lay at our feet, and I made a photograph of her at the edge of Yosemite Valley; her lovely form against a backdrop of cumulous clouds and the mighty granite monolith, El Capitan, looming in the background.
 The city girl didn’t look out of place one iota.
 Looking at this image now I see happiness in her smile and assured stature in allowing herself to embrace a new adventure in life.
 I believe it was the first time she ever went backpacking and taking her on that brief journey was very special for me.
 Molly projected so beautifully up there in those clouds, and now, looking at the photograph, I remember how I was falling so deeply in love with her. .

 Molly was very well connected in her ability to acquire

 concert tickets and during my first visit to see her in Southern California, she got us tickets to attend a concert by the

 great jazz singer Ella Fitzgerald, at probably the most

 To say I was excited would be a major understatement.

 I mean, Ella Fitzgerald OWNED the Hollywood Bowl.
 Ella

-lived in Beverly Hills and this was her home turf and
+lived in Beverly Hills, this was her home turf and in my mind

 there could be no better place to hear this legend of